 Like we mentioned above, one of the biggest advantages that Pinterest has for businesses is that the whole platform is tailored to send traffic to your website.
 Link each of your pins to a designated landing page, product page or your homepage depending on what your goal is.

 Pinterest is arguably the best social media site when it comes to sending people further down your sales funnel.
 Unlike other social platforms, Pinterest attracts an audience who is by and large in a purchasing state of mind.
 With much of the Pinterest crowd on the channel looking for better living inspiration, the right pin can easily turn into a purchase.
-That’s specifically what the ProductPins we talked about are made for!
-They display vital information like the price and the website that your product is sold on, right in the pin.

 Want your website images to be all over Pinterest?
 Put the ball in your site viewers’ hands and increase your online reach.
 How?
 You can allow your site visitors to pin images from your website right onto their own boards with a Pinterest Save button.
 If you’re a Wix user, you can easily add a Pinterest Pin It button from the Wix App Market.